awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

 Type: String

  ** [MaximumBatchingWindowInSeconds](#API_CreateEventSourceMapping_ResponseSyntax) **   <a name="SSS-CreateEventSourceMapping-response-MaximumBatchingWindowInSeconds"></a>
-\(Streams\) The maximum amount of time to gather records before invoking the function, in seconds\.
+\(Streams and SQS standard queues\) The maximum amount of time to gather records before invoking the function, in seconds\.
 The default value is zero\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Maximum value of 300\.